msherif4/kodo/docs/source/c_bindings.rst

 which versions you need to download (here you should use the ``wscript`` in the kodo-c-bindings repository to obtain the version numbers).

-Following the instructions on the :ref:`download-kodo-dependencies` page you should have downloaded the following dependencies: Fifi, Sak, Boost, Waf-tools, Gtest, Gauge and Kodo.
+Following the instructions in the :ref:`download-kodo-dependencies` section you should have downloaded the following dependencies: Fifi, Sak, Boost, Waf-tools, Gtest and Gauge.
+You should download Kodo in the same way.
+After this we are ready to build.

 To configure the project run:
 ::